AUD to USD Forecasts in 2020 from Major Australian Banks

 Will the Australian dollar rise against the USD?

 There are many reasons the Aussie dollar keeps falling, including:

-- United States currency (USD): When the US dollar rises, the Australian dollar falls.
+- United States currency (USD): When the US dollar falls, the Australian dollar rises.
 This is because the AUDUSD is a currency pair.
-The US dollar is getting stronger.
+The US dollar is falling so the AUD is up.

 - Weak Chinese economy: About 75% of Australia's exports go directly to Asia.
 China accounts for the majority.
 When China's economy falters, they reduce imports from Australia, leading to a lower Australian dollar.
-Unfortunately, China only grew 6.2% in the April-June quarter of 2019, almost a 30-year low.
+Travel and education sectors are also taking a hit, as travel from China has stopped.

-- Falling commodity prices: Australia's biggest exports, iron ore and coal are mostly exported to China.
-These commodity prices fell 25-30%, dragging the value of exports down.
-When commodity prices fall, the AUD also falls.
+- Rising commodity prices: Australia's biggest exports, iron ore and coal are mostly exported to China.
+These commodity prices are improving as demand recovers, pushing the value of exports up.
+When commodity prices rise, the AUD also rise.

 How do I forecast the AUD to USD rate?

 Investors forecast the movement of the AUDUSD by looking at key influences:

 - Central banks - Reserve Bank of Australia (RBA) and Governor Philip Lowe, and US Federal Reserve (the Fed or FRB) and Chairman Jerome Powell

 - Interest rates - linked with central banks that control interest rates and monetary policy.
 Investors predict how central bank announcements on interest rate cuts or hikes, will affect interest rate spreads and currencies